ArcticEcho/GraveRobber/README.md

 # GraveRobber

-GraveRobber is a small project which aims to help the SOCVR in finding potentially reopen-worthy questions which have been closed via a `[cv-pls]` request.
-The bot will post a message in a chatroom once a `[cv-pls]`'ed question has been edited above a specified "change %", that is, if a question is *x*% different to when it was closed, it will be reported.
+GraveRobber is a small project which aims to help the SOCVR in monitoring questions that, via a `[cv-pls]` request, have been closed or are still pending closure.
+The bot will post a message in the chatroom once a question has been edited above a specified "change %", that is, if a question is *x*% different to when it was closed, it will be reported.

 Example report: